okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-direct-auth-grants/main/fmfaoobsv/use-flow.md

 - `client_id`: Matches the client ID of the application that you created in the [Set up your app](#set-up-your-app) section.
 You can find it at the top of your app's **General** tab.
 - `scope`: Must be at least `openid`.
 If you're using a custom authorization server, see the **Create Scopes** section of the [Create an authorization server guide](/docs/guides/customize-authz-server/main/#create-scopes).
 - `grant_type`: `password`, indicating that you're using the Resource Owner Password grant type
-- `username`: The identifier for the user (email)
+- `username`: The email username of a registered Okta user
 - `password`: The password of the matching user

 Not used in this example:

-`grant_types_supported` (Optional) is a list of grant types that the client supports.
+`grant_types_supported`: (Optional) A list of grant types that the client supports.
 Some clients aren't able to support all grant types.
 Use this parameter to specify to Okta that the included grant types are all that the client supports.
 This allows Okta to return an error if the provided grant types don't satisfy the access policy.

 For more information on these parameters, see the `/token` [endpoint](https://developer.okta.com/docs/api/openapi/okta-oauth/oauth/tag/OrgAS/#tag/OrgAS/operation/token).